linroger/FinanceCompendium/VII. Corporate Finance/Valuation/Investment Valuation/chapters/Chapter 08 - Estimating Risk Parameters and Costs of Financing.md

 The cost of capital is useful at two levels.
 On a composite basis, it is what these firms have to make collectively on their investments to break even.
 It is also the appropriate discount rate to use to discount expected future cash flows to arrive at an estimate of firm value.

-# QUESTIONS AND SHORT PROBLEMS

-In the problems following, use an equity risk premium of 5.5 percent if none is specified and a tax rate of 40 percent where no tax rate is provided.

-1. In December 1995, Boise Cascade's stock had a beta of 0.95.
-The Treasury bill rate at the time was 5.8\%, and the Treasury bond rate was 6.4\%.
-The firm had debt outstanding of \$1.7 billion and a market value of equity of \$1.5 billion; the corporate marginal tax rate was 36\%.
-(The historical risk premium for stocks over Treasury bills is 8.5\% and the risk premium for stocks over Treasury bonds is 5.5\%).

-a.
-Estimate the expected return on the stock for a short-term investor in the company.

 b.
 Estimate the expected return on the stock for a long-term investor in the company.